ROCm/aomp/README.md

 ```
  - Dwarf debugging is turned off for GPUs. -g will turn on host level debugging only.
  - Some simd constructs fail to vectorize on both host and GPUs.
- - There are debug versions of the runtime libraries.
-However, these use printf on the device
-   which currently print when the kernel terminates.
-So it is not a very useful debug feature if the GPU
-   kernel crashes.
 ```